supertigim/deep-learning-2nd/breakout/README.md

 ## Introduction

 Terminal based simple Breakout game with Convolutional Neural Network.
-With my old mac-pro, it needs to take at lease 30 minutes to see that the bar is moving to try to bounce the ball.
+With my old mac-pro, it needs to take at lease 12 hours to see that the bar is moving to try to bounce the ball without missing.

 ## How to build and run